 Paid search displays sessions from paid campaigns, like from Google AdWords.
 Learn more about which sessions get categorized as paid search.

 On your main sources view, you'll find the number of contacts and customers generated from a particular source.

 Click the number to view a list of contacts.
-Click the name of a contact to open their contact record.
+In the right panel, click the name of a contact to open their contact record.
 You can click Export to export a list of contacts, or click Use in list to add them to a list in HubSpot.

-You can also use contact properties such as Original Source to create smart lists of contacts.
+You can also use contact properties such as Original Source to create active lists of contacts.